 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-Within your group, you'll develop three concert programmes for assessment throughout the course, supplemented by individual commentaries.
+Within your group, you’ll develop three concert programmes for assessment throughout the course.
 The first two recitals will be based on repertoire agreed with the course tutor, while the third focuses more on independent choice.
+Alongside these you will have written and presentation assessments designed to help you develop communication and research skills relevant to your work as a performer.

 This course is directly beneficial to students wishing to break in to the commercial world of classical singing.
 You'll gain vital skills for performing your repertoire professionally, enabling you to be competitive within the professional solo and choral worlds.

-If you're on different continents, this may be impractical.
-In this case, each singer will be encouraged to video-record two pieces (either solo or in consort with others) and make them available to the other singers so that each of you has a proper chance to listen to your colleagues in advance.
+If you are invited to apply for the course, we will match you with other candidates.
+If you're on different continents, each singer will be encouraged to video-record two pieces (either solo or in consort with others) and make them available to the other singers so that each of you has a proper chance to listen to your colleagues in advance.

 You may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.